sftcd/openssl/esnistuff/api.md

 #### `public `[`SSL_ESNI`](#esni_8h_1afeadfe79a7d92e7978789cc1c4ee3e7f)` * `[`SSL_ESNI_dup`](#esni_8h_1aff4a2acfe537bdf41b91eed11de4cc15)`(`[`SSL_ESNI`](#esni_8h_1afeadfe79a7d92e7978789cc1c4ee3e7f)` * orig,size_t nesni)`

-duplicate the populated fields of an SSL_ESNI
+Duplicate the configuration related fields of an SSL_ESNI.

-This is needed to handle the SSL_CTX->SSL factory model.

-Note that in server mode, there aren't too many fields populated when this will be called - essentially just the ESNIKeys and the server private value.
+This is needed to handle the SSL_CTX->SSL factory model in the server.
+Clients don't need this.
+There aren't too many fields populated when this is called - essentially just the ESNIKeys and the server private value.
 For the moment, we actually only deep-copy those.

 #### Parameters
 * `orig` is the input array of SSL_ESNI to be partly deep-copied